qMRLab/qMRLab/docs/source/install.rst

 	* Graphical User interface (GUI) 🖥
 	* Command Line Interface (CLI) ⌨️

-If you have a MATLAB license, you can easily start using qMRLab by:
+If you have a MATLAB license, you can easily start using qMRLab:

 1. Download the latest stable release `here <https://github.com/qMRLab/qMRLab/releases/latest/download/qMRLab_latest.zip>`_.
 	* Scroll down to the page, download links are under the `Assets` tab.